We’re off to the races! Place your bets, enjoy the concessions, and root for your favorite horse!

 The horse tokens are sort of oval-shaped tokens, with the horse illustration printed on both sides and the horse’s number printed on the top.
 They’re also each a different color, so you can see at a glance which horse is which.
 The illustrations have a cartoony style, but I appreciate that Clau Souza did some research and patterned some of them after real-life jockeys, including some women and people of color who may not have been riding in the 1930s (the era of the game) but made history later on in the sport.

-There are two sets of horse cards (with a 3rd set for Kickstarter backers), and each horse has a name and a special ability.
+There are three sets of horse cards, and each horse has a name and a special ability.
 I like the fact that the names refer to the abilities.
-Also, each set of cards has its own illustration of the horse and jockey, so even though Chain Reaction and Row Your Boat are both the red #1 horse, the card doesn’t re-use the same image.
+Also, most of the sets have their own illustrations of the horse and jockey, so even though Chain Reaction and Row Your Boat are both the red #1 horse, the card doesn’t re-use the same image.

 The two dice are custom dice: the 8-sided horse die has both the color and number of the horse, and the 6-sided movement die has 1-2-2-2-3-3 as its faces.